Corned Beef And Cabbage Dutch Oven Recipe! Plus Guinness Beer!

 Preheat your oven to 325 degrees.

-Pour in your first beer and also your cup of broth as well.
+Pour in your first beer and your cup of broth.

 Pour in more beer till you have the amount of liquid you want.
-Mine was about half of a second bottle; you will want the liquid to steam the cabbage into later.
+Mine was about half a second bottle; you will want the liquid to steam the cabbage later.

 Allow the Corned Beef to keep cooking for at least two more hours.